• Home

 "Christmas" is a shortened form of "Christ's mass."
 The word was recorded as Crīstesmæsse in 1038 and Cristes-messe in 1131.[22]
 Crīst (genitive Crīstes) is from Greek Khrīstos (Χριστός), a translation of Hebrew Māšîaḥ (מָשִׁיחַ), "Messiah," meaning "anointed";[23][24] and mæsse is from Latin missa, the celebration of the Eucharist.[25]”

-We conclude by the historical facts that the Roman Catholic Church was not in existence at the beginning of Christian recognition of the birth of Christ.
+We conclude by the historical facts that the Roman Catholic Church did not exist at the beginning of Christian recognition of the birth of Christ.

 "The Roman Emperor Constantine established himself as the head of the church around 313 A.D., which made this new "Christianity" the Roman Empire's official religion.
 The first actual Pope in Rome was probably Leo I (440-461 A.D.), although some claim that Gregory I was the first (Pope) (590-604 A.D.).
 This ungodly system eventually ushered in the darkest period known to man, called the "Dark Ages" (500-1500 A.D.).
 Through popes, bishops, and priests, Satan ruled Europe, and Biblical Christianity became illegal."

 "And therefore, we should not celebrate the birth of Christ."
-To that, we would say, "tell that to the angels engaging the shepherds because heaven celebrated the birth of God's Son!"
+We would say, "Tell that to the angels engaging the shepherds because heaven celebrated the birth of God's Son!"
 Luke 2:2-14

 "And an angel of the Lord suddenly stood before them, and the glory of the Lord shone around them, and they were frightened.
 10 But the angel said to them, "Do not be afraid; for behold, I bring you good news of great joy which will be for all the people; 11 for today in the city of David there has been born for you a Savior, who is Christ the Lord.
 12 "This will be a sign for you: you will find a baby wrapped in cloths and lying in a manger."
 13 And suddenly there appeared with the angel a multitude of the heavenly host praising God and saying, 14 "Glory to God in the highest, and on earth peace among men with whom He is pleased."